EarthlingInteractive/ChangeItLater/README.md

-Template code is provided to help get new projects off the ground quickly with the expectation that not all of its components will be needed (and those not needed can be deleted), and that those parts that are used will evolve over time to suit the needs of the application.
-Code and design patterns that are found to be commonly useful may be rolled into later versions of the template project.
+Template code is provided to help get new projects off the ground quickly with the expectation that not all of its components will be needed (and those not needed can be deleted), and that those parts that are used will evolve over time to better suit the needs of the application.
+Code and design patterns that are found to be commonly useful may be rolled into libraries or later versions of the template project.

 Application code calls into library code.
 Callbacks into application code from library code might sometimes be necessary but should not be